Spring Garden Revival

 Phone: (508) 669-5462

-Website: Dighton Public Works
+Official Website: Dighton Public Works

 • Japanese Beetle (Popillia japonica): C-shaped larvae, 1-year life cycle, adults emerge June-July

-• European Chafer (Rhizotrogus majalis): similar appearance, adults emerge May-June, increasingly common
+• European Chafer (Rhizotrogus majalis): similar larvae, adults emerge May-June, increasingly common

-• Asiatic Garden Beetle (Maladera castanea): smaller, coastal prevalence, adults July-August
+• Asiatic Garden Beetle (Maladera castanea): smaller grubs, prevalent in coastal MA, adults July-August

-• Oriental Beetle (Anomala orientalis): variable color, sandy soils, adults June-July
+• Oriental Beetle (Anomala orientalis): variable color, common in sandy soils, adults June-July

 Professional Grub Identification & Economic Threshold Assessment for Dighton Properties